 - 1 Screw M8 x 80

 - 2 Hinge bolt clamp

 - 3 Detector tube

 - 4 Console

-- Determine the exact mounting position of the mounting clamp and mark the holes.
+- 1. Determine the exact mounting position of one or several mounting clamps and mark the holes.

+Align the mounting positions exactly and average the distances between the enclosed mounting clamps.

-- Drill appropriate holes (max.
+Drill appropriate holes (max.
 M12) for fastening the mounting clamps.

-- 2. For mounting, insert the detector tube (3) into the V-shape holding fixture of the console (4).
+For mounting, insert the detector tube (3) into the V-shape holding fixture of the console (4).